 Maricopa County Superior Court

 Sex Conduct with a Minor, six counts, A.R.S.
-13-1405A
+13-1405A Criminal Defense

 Mr. T.E. told police that he did engage in sex with a minor, but maintained that he was severely intoxicated and had little recollection of the events.
-Mr. T.E. explained to officers that the girl and he friends had been texting him and invited themselves to his house.
+Mr. T.E. explained to officers that the girl and his friends had been texting him and invited themselves to his house.
 It was while at his house that Mr. T.E. and the girl spent the night together and had sex.

 Following a psychosexual risk evaluation and extensive mitigation, Mr. T.E. accepted a plea agreement to an undesignated class six (6) felony.
 Although he was facing lifetime sex offender registration and decades of sex offender probation, Mr. T.E. was sentenced to only five years of probation with sex offender terms.
 Mr. T.E. was not required to register as a sex offender and did not serve any additional jail time or incarceration as a result of his plea.